LeoooLagOS/dotfiles/02_Computer_Architecture/_Control/Control Unit.md

 ## 🔗 Connections & Implementations
 - The Control Unit and the [[Datapath]] are the two primary parts of a CPU.
 - It is the master of all the [[MUX|Muxes]] in the datapath, as its outputs are their `sel` (select) inputs.
-- It's designed based on the [[Instruction Set Architecture (ISA)]], as it must know how to decode every instruction in the ISA.
+- It's designed based on the [[_ISA]], as it must know how to decode every instruction in the ISA.
 ## 👍 Pros & 👎 Cons
 - **Pros:**
 	- Centralizes all the complex instruction-decoding logic into one (conceptually) single block.